AntoineBastide47/GameEngine/ReadMe.md

 For detailed commit history, see the [Changelog.md](https://github.com/AntoineBastide47/GameEngine/blob/main/Changelog.md).

 ## Releases
-Releases will begin with version 1.0.0 and are available for Windows, macOS, and Linux.
+Releases will begin with version 1.0.0 and will be available for Windows, macOS, and Linux.
-The ones following major releases (version X.1.0) will focus on performance and memory optimizations.

 ## Modifying the engine
 Feel free to fork and modify the engine.
 After making changes: